PEM-FR/phpwtf/README.md

 What is it?
 -----------

-You know Pdepend, PHPMD? well it's a WTF counter for PHP, usefull for codereviews The concept is simple, when you review some code, if you think :
+You know Pdepend, PHPMD? well it's a WTF counter for PHP, useful for codereviews The concept is simple, when you review some code, if you think :
- - What The Fuck?
+ - WTF!?
- - What The Fuck is that shit?
- - Who The Fuck made this?
+ - Why?
+Why?
+Why!!!

-You simply add a @wtf_start and @wtf_stop as a comment before and after the code that needs fixing.
+You simply add a @wtf_start and @wtf_stop as a comment before and after the code that needs ~explanations or~ fixing.
 PHPWTF will parse the code and report the wtfs it finds.
 Ideally we could even make it usable by Jenkins with a nice graph and code exploration :)